eigenfoo/eigenfoo.github.io/content/blog/matrix-factorizations.md

 I am confident that I am _very_ bad at making lofty predictions about the future.
-Instead, I'll talk about something I know a bit about: simple solutions to concrete problems, with some Bayesianism thrown in for good measure :grinning:.
+Instead, I'll talk about something I know a bit about: simple solutions to concrete problems, with some Bayesianism thrown in for good measure!

 This blog post summarizes some literature on probabilistic and Bayesian matrix factorization methods, keeping an eye out for applications to one